StephenSorriaux/ansible-kafka-admin/README.md

 ```
 ## Python compatibility
 This library is tested with the following versions of Python:
-* Python 2.7
+* Python 2.7 (last version 0.10.0)
 * Python 3.6
+* Python 3.7

 It should be fine for Python 3.5 too (but not tested using CI)

 ## Tests
 This library is tested using [Molecule](https://github.com/ansible/molecule).
-In order to avoid code duplication, tests are defined using ansible tags in the `default` scenario.
+In order to avoid code duplication, tests are defined in the `default` scenario.

 Tags currently available are:
 * test_replica_factor